jmpa-io/jcleal.me/content/_index.md

-A Melbourne based DevOps Engineer focused on solving problems using Go + Bash, and deploying to AWS.
+I'm a DevOps Engineer based in the United Kingdom (previously Melbourne, Australia) focused on solving problems using Go + Bash, and deploying to AWS.

 Some key areas of interest for me are: